Rachel C. Margiewicz

 Prior to attending law school, she worked as an English teacher at an international school in Bang Saen, Thailand, where she taught grades 9 through 12, tutored elementary students and was director of the high school's Drama Club.

 Upon graduation from law school, Margiewicz was elected vice president of the Michigan Asian Pacific American Bar Association.
 Founded in 1988, the association addresses national and local issues involving Asian Pacific Americans including civil rights violations, combating anti-immigrant backlash and hate crimes, and increasing the diversity of the federal and state judiciaries.

-Before joining the Wayne Law staff in January 2014, Margiewicz was a tax consultant at Deloitte Tax LLP in Detroit.
+Margiewicz joined the Wayne Law staff in January 2014 as program coordinator for graduate studies and the Program for International Legal Studies.
+She became assistant director of admissions in July 2015.
+Before joining the Wayne Law staff, Margiewicz was a tax consultant at Deloitte Tax LLP in Detroit.